dependabot/elixir-security-advisories/README.md

 Advisory metadata is stored in [YAML] format for [Sobelow], [Dependabot] and other automated tools to consume.

-## Support Elixir security!

-Do you know about a vulnerability that isn't listed in this database?
-Open an issue or submit a PR.

 ## Directory Structure

 The database is a list of directories that match the names of Elixir libraries